 When this employee eventually leaves the company in the future, the reverse has to be done.
 After digging up the trusty old spreadsheet, one must search which hardware or software assets contain his name so that they may be retrieved from the employee before erasing his name from the spreadsheet.
 This process could turn out to be extremely tedious and cumbersome when applied to every movement in your workforce.

-With an IT Asset Management software you can create workflows so when an employee leaves all their IT assets are disabled or reassigned to a new employee.
+With IT Asset Management Software you can create workflows so when an employee leaves all their IT assets are disabled or reassigned to a new employee.

-2. Expired Licenses are very difficult to manage with Spreadsheets.
 For companies that have more than 100 employees, identification of non-compliance via software audits can have significant financial and reputational damage.
-While a spreadsheet can be used to store the expiry date of a license, it won’t notify the company when that date actually arrives.
+While a spreadsheet can be used to store the expiry date of a licence, it won’t notify the company when that date actually arrives.

-An IT Asset Management Software, on the other hand, will be able to give notifications that a license is about to expire.
-This will help companies avoid embarrassing and potentially costly situations where a vendor audit discovers that the company is using software with an expired license.
+An IT Asset Management Software, on the other hand, will be able to give notifications that a licence is about to expire.
+This will help companies avoid embarrassing and potentially costly situations where a vendor audit discovers that the company is using software with an expired licence.

 An IT Asset Management Software can help increase their productivity by making sure that assets are utilised to the fullest.
-This is done by a gauge called Effective License Position (ELP).
-The ELP tells businesses at a glance whether they are currently over- or under-licensed so that they can quickly remedy the situation.
+This is done by a gauge called Effective licence Position (ELP).
+The ELP tells businesses at a glance whether they are currently over or under-licensed so that they can quickly remedy the situation.

-4. Cloud assets are very difficult to manage with spreadsheets.
-Cloud and SaaS have changed IT applications from server based model to instance-based model.
-Since spreadsheets are only good for static data, they can’t be adapted to include changes on how businesses record software usage in the cloud.
+Cloud and SaaS have changed IT applications from server-based models to instance-based models.
+Since spreadsheets are only good for static data, they can’t be adapted to include changes in how businesses record software usage in the cloud.

-5. Human errors are difficult to spot in spreadsheets.
 Simple mistakes and “copy-paste” errors can easily seep their way into a spreadsheet.
 Since virtually everyone with access to the sheet can also change its data, it’s even harder to pinpoint who made the mistake.
-In fact, a Forbes article by Stuart Leung concluded that 88 percent of spreadsheets actually contain errors
+In fact, a Forbes article by Stuart Leung concluded that 88 per cent of spreadsheets actually contain errors

 Spreadsheet vs IT Asset Management Software